Bright, months-long stellar outbursts announce the explosion of interaction-powered supernovae: Introduction

 The progenitor stars of a few nearby Type IIn SNe were identified in archival images and are consistent with being luminous blue variables (LBVs; see, e.g., \citealt{gal-yam2007, gal-yam2009, foley2011, kochanek2011}).
 These bright and massive stars are named after their hot surface temperatures and their high-amplitude luminosity variability.
 They launch strong winds, which remove part of their hydrogen envelope.
 They were therefore traditionally considered stars in a transitional phase which evolve from a main-sequence star into a hydrogen-stripped Wolf-Rayet star \citep{humphreys1994}.
-Another possibility is that they develop from a main-sequence star that gains mass and angular momentum from a binary companion, which turns it into an LBV rather than a red supergiant \citep{smith2017b}.
+Another possibility is that they develop from a main-sequence star that gains mass and angular momentum from a binary companion, which turns it into an LBV rather than a red supergiant (\citealt{smith2017b} see also \citealt{justham2014}).
+However, there is also a class of lower-luminosity transients with Type-IIn-like spectra that originate from heavily obscured stars with masses of $\sim10\,M_{\odot}$ (see e.g. \citealt{prieto2008, kochanek2011b, szcygiel2012}).
+It is hence possible that not all Type IIn SNe originate from massive LBVs.

 In addition to Type IIn SNe, evidence for interaction has also been observed for several other SN classes.
 Type Ibn SNe explode within a helium-rich CSM and their rapid light-curve evolution might indicate that the CSM is confined to a small radius (see, e.g., \citealt{pastorello2016, gal-yam2017,hosseinzadeh2017}).
 The spectra of Type II superluminous supernovae (SLSNe-II) often look similar to the ones of Type IIn SNe and their large radiative energy is usually attributed to strong CSM interaction (see, e.g.,~\citealt{gal-yam2019}).
-So called flash-spectroscopy SNe exhibit narrow emission features during the first for days after their explosion; these could originate from a confined CSM shell that is flash ionized by radiation from the shock breakout and is the quickly swept up by the expanding ejecta (see, e.g., \citealt{gal-yam2014, khazov2016, yaron2017, smith2017,bruch2020}).
+So called flash-spectroscopy SNe exhibit narrow emission features during for the first few days after their explosion; these could originate from a confined CSM shell that is flash ionized by radiation from the shock breakout and is the quickly swept up by the expanding ejecta (see, e.g., \citealt{gal-yam2014, khazov2016, yaron2017, smith2017,bruch2020}).
 Type Ia-CSM SNe are thermonuclear explosions of white dwarfs that explode inside a hydrogen-rich CSM, potentially produced by a binary companion star \citep{hamuy2003, dilday2012, silverman2013, gal-yam2017}.
 In the following, we use the expression ``interaction-powered SNe'' to refer to all these subclasses.

 A first systematic search for precursor eruptions was done by \citet{ofek2014} for a sample of 16 nearby Type IIn SNe using data from the Palomar Transient Factory (PTF; \citealt{law2009, rau2009}).
 It established that most Type IIn progenitor stars undergo one or several precursor eruptions in the last 2.5\,yr before the SN and that the rate increases in the last 4 months before the explosion.
 However, the study was limited by the small SN sample and by the relatively sparse sampling of the pre-explosion light curves.
 The majority of the observations were obtained in the Mould-$R$ band, such that the precursor colors could not be determined.